Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 Once installed the requirements, it is possible to use the connector by following these steps:
 - Load files on the same machine running the spark job
 - Modify the `conf.py` file in the repository to set up the IP address and port for both the HTTP Server and the multi-threading socket.
-   - If your pyspark job is running in a docker container, make sure that both the server and multi-thread socket *IP addresses* are the same of that container
+   - If your PySpark job is running in a docker container, make sure that both the server and multi-thread socket *IP addresses* are the same of that container
    - **Don't use the same (address, port) couple for the HTPP Server and the Sockets**
    -  Currently, the user has to make sure that the chosen ports are free.
 In future versions, automatic port setting is evaluated for the multi-thread socket.
    -  The "REQUEST_COMPLETENESS" field in this file allow the user to choose if obtain a raw body (JSON Format) or the whole request (with HTTP Headers) to work with a NGSIEvent Object
 - Make a subscription to the Orion Broker, inserting the same HTTP server address and port you chose for the configuration file.
-- Import all pyspark functions needed for starting the Spark Streaming:
+- Import all PySpark functions needed for starting the Spark Streaming:
 ```python
 from pyspark import SparkContext
 from pyspark import SparkConf